Natooz/MidiTok/docs/bases.rst

 MIDI Tokenizer
 ------------------------

-MidiTok features several MIDI tokenizations, all inheriting from the :class:`miditok.MIDITokenizer` class.
+MidiTok features several MIDI tokenizations, all inheriting from the :class:`miditok.MusicTokenizer` class.
 You can customize your tokenizer by creating it with a custom :ref:`Tokenizer config`.

-.. autoclass:: miditok.MIDITokenizer
+.. autoclass:: miditok.MusicTokenizer
     :members:

 Tokenizer config